Pain Medicine Group

 Interventional Pain Medicine & Sports Medicine located in Sarasota, FL & Oviedo, FL

 Experiencing pain in one or both of your feet is especially troublesome because it may be severe enough to affect your ability to walk.
-At Pain Medicine Group in Sarasota and Oviedo, Florida, board-certified interventional pain medicine experts assess and treat musculoskeletal foot pain using innovative pain relief procedures.
+At Pain Medicine Group in Sarasota, Oviedo and greater Orlando area, Florida, board-certified interventional pain medicine experts assess and treat musculoskeletal foot pain using innovative pain relief procedures.
 To schedule your appointment, call Pain Medicine Group or book one online today.

 Foot pain is a symptom that can make it hard for you to walk, run, or even stand still.
 Many long-term conditions, acute injuries, and overuse injuries contribute to foot pain, and it can originate in any of the 26 bones or the muscles, tendons, and ligaments that connect them.

 You can’t always avoid the injuries and conditions that cause foot pain, but you can improve or prevent foot pain by wearing supportive shoes that fit correctly and comfortably.